-A yearly World War II re-enactment weekend always gives me an excuse to whip up a new 40’s dance dress.
+A yearly World War II re-enactment weekend that takes place in town always gives me an excuse to whip up a new 1940s dress for the dance evening.
 Therefore, I cranked out this pink and black satin year 1943 dress, together with a self-drafted fancy tilt hat!

-I confess, this was one of those stupid/silly sudden-last-minute decisions where a few days ‘til the re-enactment I decided year before’s outfit would not do.
-The tiny stars in the fabric made me feel patriotic at the re-enactment dance, without being too much, while the black tempered the sweetness of the pink and the black made me feel dressed up without being too overwhelming (see this article from “Chronically Vintage”).
-The tilt hat was directly inspired by the headgear spotted at the wedding of Prince William to Kate Middleton in 2011 as well as coming from my newest interest in millinery.
+I confess, this was one of those stupid/silly sudden-last-minute decisions where a few days ‘til the re-enactment, I decided that the outfit from the year before just would not do.
+Admittedly, the tiny stars in the fabric made me feel patriotic at the re-enactment dance, without being too obvious, while the black tempered the sweetness of the pink.
+The touches of black made me feel quite dressed up without being too overwhelming (see this article from “Chronically Vintage”).
+The tilt hat was directly inspired by the headgear spotted at the wedding of Prince William to Kate Middleton in 2011, as well as coming from my newest interest in millinery.

 FABRIC: A thin 100% polyester, buff-finish satin, in a rich but light pink with tiny black stars like polka-dots.
 The contrast black satin is semi-thick, but also polyester, and was used for the hat as well.

 PATTERN: McCall #5295, year 1943 (this was a lucky find at only $3); the hat was self-drafted